zapabob/ROCm/docs/deploy/linux/os-native/upgrade.md

 :::
 ::::

-::::{rubric} Upgrade the ROCm Meta-packages
+::::{rubric} Upgrade the ROCm meta-packages
 ::::

 Your packages can be upgraded now through their meta-packages, for example: